 The construction of a bat is another very important factor.
 If you are a power hitter and rely on the momentum of your swing for a strong hit, you should go with a bat that has a stiff construction and a more solid barrel with less flex.
 On the other hand, if you are not a power hitter, you can go with a bat featuring a double or triple-walled barrel.
 This will offer a lot of trampoline effect and you will be able to increase your hitting distance.

 Senior softball bats come constructed in a wide variety of materials.
 The most typical ones include wood, aluminum, alloy and composite.
-Out of all these, bats created from composite material typically perform the best but they also a high price tag.
+Out of all these, bats created from composite material typically perform the best.

-Aluminum bats come with a lower price tag but they do not offer a lot of trampoline effect and may be good for you if you are a power hitter.
+Aluminum bats they do not offer a lot of trampoline effect and may be good for you if you are a power hitter.
 The use of wood bats in senior softball matches is almost non-existent.
 That is because wood bats tend to underperform compared to composite bats.

 So if you have the budget and truly wish to go you the top-grade hitter, you should ideally go with a composite bat.
 If you are more in the training and practice phase, an aluminum or alloy bat is always a good choice.